dm117/NBA-terminal/README.md

 - Must download the CSV file manually if you want to use it on Windows.

+- Colored output (unobtrusive colored text that matches the teams' color).

-- Output now displays the schedule in rows and columns instead of vertically!
+- Output now displays the schedule in rows and columns instead of vertically.

 What needs to be worked on:

-- Colored output (unobtrusive colored text that matches the teams' color).
-COMING REALLY SOON!

 - Full windows support.
+- Code clean up.

 Feel free to fork and/or contribute!